AbhirupKundu2002/Savings-tracker/README.md

-# React Expense Tracker
+# Savings Tracker

-React Expense Tracker is a simple expense tracker app built with React and the context API.
+savings Tracker is a simple expense tracker app built with React.
+The Authentication part is done using firebase

 # Usage